 Pupils will study the following modules in their L6th and M6th years.

-AS pupils study Unit AS 4 - The Origins and Development of the Early Christian Church to AD 325 and Unit AS 7 - Foundations of Ethics with Special Reference to Issues in Medical Ethics.
+AS pupils study Unit AS 7 - Foundations of Ethics with Special Reference to Issues in Medical Ethics and Unit AS 8 - Introduction to the Philosophy of Religion.

 Pupils are taught by specialist teachers in subject-specific classrooms.
 There is a wide variety of resources available to the pupils and an extensive DVD/video library.